-All tyres will be measured mounted on the rim at a pressure of 1 kg/sq.cm (14 lb./sq.in); measurements are taken at a tyre section plane with a 90° angle with the ground plane.
+All tyres will be measured mounted on the rim at a pressure of 1 [kg/sq.cm] (14 [lb./sq.in]); measurements are taken at a tyre section plane with a 90° angle with the ground plane.

-Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer, or of a traditional detachable rim other than for spokes, valve or security bolts, is prohibited, except for tyre retention screws, sometimes used to prevent tyre movement relative to the rim.
+Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer, or of a traditional detachable rim other than for spokes, valve or security bolts, is prohibited.

+The only exception made is for tyre retention screws, sometimes used to prevent tyre movement relative to the rim.

 If the rim is modified for these purposes, bolts, screws, etc., must be fitted.